Strength Training or Cardio

-There's a simple question I get asked on a regular basis.
+There's a simple question I get asked regularly.
 “Which is better for me, cardio or strength training?”
 My answer has always been, BOTH.
 Weight training is necessary to build muscle and cardio helps keep your heart healthy.
 But scientists have now said, one is definitely more important than the other, for aging people trying to lose weight.
 The winner is strength training.

 Think about all the typical things you do in a day.
 You need muscles to lift a bag of groceries.
 You need muscles to pull a chair out from a table.
 You need muscles to lift yourself up when you fall.
 On average, women and men lose 10% of their muscle strength each decade.
 Researchers wanted to see just how important that muscle is for dieting older adults.

 249 subjects, with an average age of about 67 years, were divided randomly into three groups.

 There was a diet-only group that didn't exercise, but did follow a low-calorie diet.

 A diet plus cardio group that walked four times a week, up to 45 minutes each time.

 And finally a diet plus strength training group, that lifted weights four times a week, up to 45 minutes each time.